skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 points: 5
 ```

-## Defining Default Values
+## Defining default values

-You'll get an error saying "Cannot return null for non-nullable field Post.title."
-This is because, we defined the `title` field as a required value.
+You'll get an error saying, "Cannot return null for non-nullable field Post.title."
+This is because we defined the `title` field as a required value.

-But sometimes in our dataset, we might have some posts with empty values for title.
+But sometimes in our dataset, we might have some posts with empty values for a title.
 That's due to some inconstancy in our dataset.
-But, that shouldn't throw an error.
+But that shouldn't throw an error.

-So, in this case we've two options.
-Either make `title` as an optional value or define a default value for the type.
+So, in this case we've two options: Either make `title` as an optional value or define a default value for the type.

 For the time being, let's keep the `title` as a required field.
-Then, we can try to add a default value if there no value for the `title`.
+Then we can try to add a default value if there is no value for the `title`.

 ~~~
 const Post = new GraphQLObjectType({